BestTimesToVisit.com Logo

 packing

-Arizona's sun is no joke, even in winter!
-Pack lightweight, breathable clothing, a wide-brimmed hat, and high SPF sunscreen.
-Don't forget sunglasses – the glare off the desert landscape can be intense, especially when driving.
+Arizona sun is no joke, even in winter!
+Pack lightweight, breathable clothing, a wide-brimmed hat, and *always* wear sunscreen with a high SPF.
+Think layers too, as desert mornings and evenings can be surprisingly cool, especially at higher elevations like the Grand Canyon.

 money